Welcome to St. Peter's Church

 The following procedures we will be in place for all of our services for the foreseeable future, following the advice from the government and the Church of England, for your health and safety:

 Social distancing and Public Health requirements must be met.
 The two-metre distancing ‘rule’ applies for public worship.
 The maximum number that we will be able to accommodate in church will be 40.
 In St Peter’s Centre the number will be 15.
 To preserve social distancing in church, you will be shown to your seat by a Steward.
-Face coverings are required.
+Face coverings are to be worn.

-Certain groups of people may be at increased risk of severe disease from COVID-19, including people who are aged 70 or older, regardless of medical conditions.
-Individuals who fall within this group are advised to stay at home as much as possible and, if they do go out, to take particular care to minimise contact with others outside of their household.
+Certain groups of people may be at increased risk of severe disease from COVID-19, including people who are aged over 70 or have underlying health conditions are advised to stay at home as much as possible and, if they do go out, to take particular care to minimise contact with others outside of their household.
 They should carefully consider the risks associated with indoor gatherings and decide, accordingly, whether to attend public worship at this time.
-Those who are shielding until 31st July should not attend at this time.
-We shall be continuing to provide the Pew Sheet services for those who can’t attend, or who prefer not to.

 Everyone will have to use the hand sanitiser provided on entry and exit from the building.
 Also, we will be requesting the names of attendees, and these details will be kept for 21 days to assist NHS Track and Trace if required.
 It is essential that people do not gather on the church path, at the doorway or in the porch.